Wheatley (Portal): Concept and creation

-Wheatley was first revealed in an alternate reality game released by Valve, the developer of the Portal series, in a screenshot of Portal 2 before its release, showing the player-character Chell holding him.
-Wheatley came from combining several ideas from multiple "personality cores" that the player would meet throughout the game.
-The idea was removed as it supposedly made the game feel too cluttered and the player never got to really learn about the multiple robots, so several were combined into the character of Wheatley.
+Wheatley's role in the series was originally meant to be fulfilled by multiple different "personality cores" that the player would meet throughout the game.
+This was changed to be Wheatley, a single personality core, out of the belief that player never got to really learn about the multiple robots.
 Wheatley was designed with the purpose of making a character who "you’d be seeing a lot".
 Erik Wolpaw added that Wheatley served as an "offset" of GLaDOS; while her voice is "slower-speaking and more deliberate", Wheatley is a "frantic person", which Erik says is performed well by Merchant due to being able to relay information quickly in his speech.
+Wheatley is one of several personality cores created for GLaDOS; specifically, he was designed by the Aperture scientists as an "Intelligence Dampening Sphere" (or, as GLaDOS puts it, "the dumbest moron who ever lived") as a means to hamper GLaDOS's decision-making processes by injecting poor judgment into her routines.

-Merchant was chosen for the role both because the designers were fans of British comedy and because of Merchant's role in the television series Extras and his podcasts.
+Voice actor Stephen Merchant was chosen for the role both because the designers were fans of British comedy and because of Merchant's role in the television series Extras and his podcasts.
 Wheatley's characterisation was always designed with a British voice in mind.
 While they were writing Wheatley's dialogue, they had Merchant "in their heads" as a result of watching Extras, though at the time they did not consider pursuing him for the role because they did not think that they would be able to cast him.
 They were instead considering Richard Ayoade, up until they went to Merchant's agents.